ms337/blog-lines/content/pages/bookshelf.md

 Inspired by [Patrick Collison's bookshelf](https://patrickcollison.com/bookshelf), these are books that I have read or are currently/soon on my shelf.
 These capture most of what I am interested in.

-I think that a good measure of "usefulness of a book" is how surprising do you find the ideas/facts the book contains.
+I think that a good measure of "usefulness of a book" is how surprising you find the ideas and facts the book contains.
 An interesting parallel is in information theory where the measure of the quantity of information content is called [surprisal](https://en.wikipedia.org/wiki/Information_content).

 - Dragons of Eden, Carl Sagan